Pro-choice protestors make their views known in Abingdon

 "It was kind of a thrown-together thing, and I didn't expect, I wasn't sure what was going to happen today,” he said.
 “I just felt like we should try something, so this is our step one."

+Before arriving to protest Herron and his fellow protesters were feeling anxious about the reaction they would get from passersby.

+“I think we all agreed that we were going to get yelled at more than the support that we have found so far,” Herron said.
+“My anxiety level has gone down since we got here, I feel like there's more support in the town than people think there is, and I just want people to know that on the other side.”

-The protesters received various honks in support of their message, as well as criticism from drivers who disagreed with their viewpoint.
+As the day progressed and the traffic at the intersection of Cummings Street and Lee Highway flowed, the protesters were energized as they received a steady stream of car honks and thumbs up in support from drivers, as well as vocal criticism from drivers who disagreed with their viewpoint.